beausif/Form-Builder/README.md

 ## To-Do

-Currently on submission only the HTML is generated.
-The PHP, JS, and CSS still need to be automatically generated.
-The files then need to be zipped together and served to the client.

 - [x] Automate generation of HTML
-- [ ] Automate generation of PHP
+- [x] Automate generation of PHP
-- [ ] Automate generation of JS
+- [x] Automate generation of JS
-- [ ] Automate generation of CSS
+- [x] Automate generation of CSS
-- [ ] Add option for form submission by mail, db, or both
+- [x] Functionality to Create and Insert to DB
+- [ ] Functionality to Send Confirmation Email
+- [ ] Functionality to Send Notification Email
+- [ ] Create Zip of Generated Files and Serve as a Download
 - [ ] Add more element functionality such as tables, anchors, images, and file input
 - [ ] Move modal html to server-side
 - [ ] Standardize commenting
-- [ ] Minimize dependencies
+- [x] Minimize dependencies
 - [ ] Refactor code
 - [ ] Finalize installation process